English Language & Literature

 19th Century Text: A Christmas Carol | 19th Century Text: A Christmas Carol

-Shakespeare: A Midsummer Night’s Dream | Short Stories: Myths and Legends
+Shakespeare: A Midsummer Night’s Dream | Poetry: Past and Present

 Home Learning: | Weekly Sparx Reader | Weekly Sparx Reader | Weekly Sparx Reader |

-Y8 | Dystopian Fiction: Hunger Games
+Y8 | Dystopian Fiction

 Modern Fiction: Lord of the Flies | Modern Fiction: Lord of the Flies